 The imprint has since published bestsellers and award-winning titles across a range of genres, including business, personal development, memoir, and social issues.
 Lioncrest's mission is to empower authors to share their unique stories and ideas with the world through high-quality, professional publishing services.
 As per their website, they self describe themselves as a company that helps “navigate the complicated and difficult world of professional book publishing, ensuring you get the best book possible”.

-In essence, a writer who is looking to self publish or does not want to submit to a conventional publishing process, can enlist the services of Lioncrest and use their expertise to complete their book, for a fee.
+In essence, a writer who is looking to self-publish or does not want to submit to a conventional publishing process, can enlist the services of Lioncrest and use their expertise to complete their book, for a fee.

 Can authors submit to Lioncrest?

 Well, given their nature as a hybrid publisher, authors do not submit in a typical way.
-Instead, they contact Lioncrest with an outline of their project and can then engage in discussions about how best to move forward and other specifics.
+Instead, they contact Lioncrest with an outline of their book and can then engage in discussions about how best to move forward and other specifics.

 Lioncrest Publishing offers a range of publishing packages and services with varying costs, depending on the specific needs of the author and the level of service they require.
 The cost of their services can vary widely based on factors such as the complexity of the project, the level of editing and design needed, and the marketing and distribution services required.